Navigation » List of Schools » Glendale Community College » Economics » Econ 101 – Microeconomics » Summer 2021 » iVAT Chapter 13

 Question #32

 A Because it allows us to analyze how markets work when the invisible hand is completely impeded and market forces are not allowed to work.
-This can be used as a reference point when analyzing a market that is not perfectly competitive.
+This can be used as a reference point when analyzing a market that is perfectly competitive.

 B Because it allows us to analyze how markets work when the invisible hand is completely impeded and market forces are not allowed to work.
-This can be used as a reference point when analyzing a market that is perfectly competitive.
+This can be used as a reference point when analyzing a market that is not perfectly competitive.

-D Because it allows us to analyze how markets work when the invisible hand is completely unimpeded.
+C Because it allows us to analyze how markets work when the invisible hand is completely unimpeded.
 This can be used as a reference point when analyzing a market that is not perfectly competitive.